Week of 2/1/26: Sent to Reconcile

 2 | Daily Reading Rhythm

-Reconciliation is the act of God restoring broken relationship between Himself and humanity through Jesus Christ.
+Reconciliation is the act of God restoring broken relationships between Himself and humanity through Jesus - making us new creations in Christ.

-To live reconciled is to live cruciform - shaped by the cross that brought us near.
+To live reconciled is to live cruciform - to be shaped by the cross that brought us near.

-The gospel of reconciliation is not confined to church walls; it walks on our feet.
-Wherever you go this week - your workplace, home or daily routine - remember that you are sent as a carrier of reconciliation.
+Wherever you go this week -your workplace, home, or daily routine - remember that you are sent as a messenger of reconciliation.

 Ask God: “Who needs to experience Your grace through me this week?”